mindginative/mindginative.github.io/content/post/asrock-deskmini-110w-with-ubuntu-server.md

 #### BIOS & Kaby Lake

-Once you get the build done and pushed the start button - *IT WON'T BOOT THE F\*\*K BOOT UP!* why?! - Kaby Lake processor needs UEFI/BIOS version 7.0 or greater.
+Once you get the build done and pushed the start button - *IT WON'T BOOT THE F\*\*K UP!* why?! - Kaby Lake processor needs UEFI/BIOS version 7.0 or greater.
 To fix this issue you either need to do the following:

   - Ask the retailers/tech guys to flash the BIOS for you - before handling over your money, this is what I did.
   - Get a spare Skylake processor, boot it up on Windows and flash the BIOS with your barehand.